hackfixme/disco/docs/README.md

 - [Getting started guide](./get_started.md): a short guide to using Disco.
   New users should start here.

+- [Container usage](./container.md): tutorial for using Disco inside a Linux container.

 - [System](./system.md): system architecture and behavior.

 - [Roles](./roles.md): role-based access control features.